 The Patient Assisted Travel Scheme (PATS) provides a subsidy towards travel and where applicable, an accommodation subsidy to assist permanent country residents (and where eligible their escorts).
-For more information contact your GP or visit www.wacountry.health.wa.gov.au/Our-patients/ Patient-Assisted-Travel-Scheme-PATS.
+For more information contact your GP.

 The following groups of people are eligible for PATS: